nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 As part of system boot/reboot process, boot loader-based measured system boot with remote workload identity manager verification is used to ensure only approved OS is running on an approved hardware platform.

-Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
+**Measurement Collection**: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
 The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers, location devices, and initial programs.
 All the location devices (e.g., GNSS sensor, mobile sensor) version/firmware in a platform are measured during each boot -- this is a boot loader enhancement.
 Any new location device which is hot-swapped in will be evaluated for inclusion only during next reboot.

-Log Creation: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).
+**Log Creation**: These measurements are recorded in a log, often referred to as the TCGLog, and stored in the TPM's Platform Configuration Registers (PCRs).

-Attestation Report: The TPM generates an attestation report, which includes the signed measurements and the boot configuration log.
+**Attestation Report**: The TPM generates an attestation report, which includes the signed measurements and the boot configuration log.
 The signature of the attestation report (aka quote) is by a TPM attestation key (AK).
 This attestation includes data about the TPM's state and can be used to verify that the AK is indeed cryptographically backed by the TPM EK certificate.

-Transmission: The attestation report is then sent to an external verifier (Workload Identity Manager), through a secure TLS connection.
+**Transmission**: The attestation report is then sent to an external verifier (Workload Identity Manager), through a secure TLS connection.

-Remote Verification: The remote Workload Identity Manager checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
+**Remote Verification**: The remote Workload Identity Manager checks the integrity of the attestation report and validates the measurements against known good values from the set of trusted hosts in the shared data store.
 The shared data store can be split as follows for higher security - (1) Host TPM EKs (e.g., MDM) used by Workload Identity Manager and (2) Host TPM EKs + Geolocation sensor details (e.g., location sensor hardware database).
 The Workload Identity Manager also validates that the TPM EK certificate has not been revoked and is part of the approved list of TPM EK identifiers associated with the hardware platform.
 At this point, we can be sure that the hardware platform is approved for running workloads and is running an approved OS.

 ### Start/Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host

 As part of workload identity agent start process, Linux Integrity Measurement Architecture (Linux IMA) is used to ensure that only approved executable for agent is loaded.

-Measurement collection: For the workload identity agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
+**Measurement collection**: For the workload identity agent start case, the agent executable is measured by Linux IMA, for example through cloud init and stored in TPM PCR through tools e.g., Linux ima-evm-utils before it is loaded.
 For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accompished - TODO - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

-Local Verification: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.
+**Local Verification**: Enforce local validation of a measurement against an approved value stored in an extended attribute of the file.

-TPM attestation and remote Workload Identity Manager verification:
+**TPM attestation and remote Workload Identity Manager verification**:

 * Workload Identity Agent generates a private/public key pair and attestation key (AK) using TPM for proof of residency on H.